-This Section describes how the Program's teaching requirements - expressed in terms of categories and areas of study, and class contact hours - translate into subject offerings, and relate to the unit or elective system of the pre-1988 GS require- ments.
+This Section describes how the Program's teaching requirements - expressed in terms of categories and areas of study, and class contact hours - translate into subject offerings, and relate to the unit or elective system of the pre-1988 GS requirements.
 The information should be read in conjunction with the subject descriptions and other data in Part 3, and the General Education Program timetable.

 What is a subject?

-A subject is defined as a unit of instruction ap- proved by the University as being a discrete part of the requirements for a course, including the General Education components of a course, and identified by a distinctive subject number.
+A subject is defined as a unit of instruction approved by the University as being a discrete part of the requirements for a course, including the General Education components of a course, and identified by a distinctive subject number.

 Who teaches the subjects?

 Subjects offered in the General Education Program have been developed and are offered by many of the academic units of the University, including Schools and Departments in most Faculties.
 The complement of subjects are presented by staff of the Centre itself.
 By drawing on the resources and expertise of the University in this way, it is expected that the General Education Program will provide a focus for both the activities of the University, and the educational challenges to be faced in the coming years.

-All subjects offered have been approved for inclu- sion in the program by the Standing Committee on General Education.
-The Centre for Liberal & Gen-
+All subjects offered have been approved for inclusion in the program by the Standing Committee on General Education.
+The Centre for Liberal & General Studies is the subject authority for all General Education subjects and has responsibility for the delivery and management of the program.